theiiienrique/theiiienrique.github.io/docs/wordpress.md

 </Stepper>

-After linking all the posts, go to the next section.

 ## Edit page metadata and publish

-Complete the following steps to modify the page metadata and publish the page:
+To modify the page metadata and publish the page, follow these steps:

 <Stepper>